mailgun/talon/README.rst

     </blockquote>"""

     reply = quotations.extract_from(html, 'text/html')
+    # or directly:
-    reply = quotations.extract_from_html(html)
+    # reply = quotations.extract_from_html(html)
     # reply == "<html><body><p>Reply</p></body></html>"

 Often the best way is the easiest one.
-Here’s how you can extract signature from email message without any machine learning fancy stuff:
+Here's how you can extract signature from email message without any machine learning fancy stuff: